CHKDSK

-In computing, CHKDSK (short for "check disk") is a system tool and command in DOS, Digital Research FlexOS, IBM/Toshiba 4690 OS, IBM OS/2, Microsoft Windows and related operating systems.
-It verifies the file system integrity of a volume and attempts to fix logical file system errors.
-It is similar to the fsck command in Unix and similar to Microsoft ScanDisk, which co-existed with CHKDSK in Windows 9x and MS-DOS 6.x.
+In computing, CHKDSK (short for "check disk") is a system tool and command in DOS and Microsoft Windows (and related operating systems), as well as Digital Research FlexOS, IBM/Toshiba 4690 OS, IBM OS/2.
+It verifies the integrity of the file system on a volume (usually a partition) and attempts to fix logical file system errors.
+Logical errors are typically defined as software-level problems with a filesystem (or its metadata) as a result of prior software malfunction (e.g. crashes) or irregular use (e.g. hard resets).
+Logical errors are contrasted with and usually less severe than hardware-level errors, which can not be fixed with CHKDSK and may instead require data recovery software or expert assistance.
+CHKDSK is similar to the fsck command in Unix and similar to Microsoft ScanDisk, which co-existed with CHKDSK in Windows 9x and MS-DOS 6.x.

 Implementations

 An early implementation of a 'CheckDisk' was the CHECKDSK that was a part of Digital Equipment Corporation hardware's diagnostics, running on early 1970s TENEX and TOPS-20.

 SCP 86-DOS

 The CHKDSK command was first implemented in 1980 by Tim Paterson and included in Seattle Computer Products 86-DOS.

 MS-DOS / IBM PC DOS

 The command is available in MS-DOS versions 1 and later.

 CHKDSK is implemented as an external command.
 MS-DOS versions 2.x - 4.x use chkdsk.com as the executable file.
 MS-DOS versions 5.x and later use chkdsk.exe as the executable file.

 CHKDSK can also show the memory usage, this was used before the command MEM.EXE was introduced in MS-DOS 4.0 to show the memory usage.
 In DR DOS the parameter /A limited the output to only show the memory usage.